chartjs/Chart.js/docs/configuration/interactions.md

 The modes are detailed below and how they behave in conjunction with the `intersect` setting.

+See how different modes work with the tooltip in [tooltip interactions sample](../samples/tooltip/interactions.md )

 ### point

 Finds all of the items that intersect the point.